 4. The Honeymoon

 This is the period when everything is new and exciting.
-You’re in the spotlight and on top of the world.
-You’re off to a good start, eagerly trying new things, learning the ropes, and doing well.
-You’re the center of attention, and plenty of people – some of whom you hardly even know – wish you the best.
-But for those few who do not, you simply discount them as jaded or of having a negative attitude because nothing can get you down.
+You’re off to a great start, learning the ropes, and eagerly trying different things.
+You’re in the spotlight, the center of attention.
+Plenty of people – some of whom you hardly even know – wish you the best.
+For those few who do not, you simply discount them as being jaded or jealous, because you’re on top of the world and nothing can get you down.

-This is when the thrill of the honeymoon period gives way to the drudgery of the everyday routine.
-Sooner or later you start to realize that everything isn’t perfect.
-The daily activities that once enthused you now bore you.
-You experience setbacks and disappointments, and notice areas that could be improved.
+Sooner or later, the thrill of the honeymoon period gives way to the drudgery of the everyday routine.
+The daily activities that once enthused you now bore you, and you begin to realize that everything isn’t perfect.
+Expectations may seem unrealistic and insignificant events are magnified out of proportion.
+You experience disappointments and setbacks, and notice areas that could be improved.
+A common element that breaks down work teams and interpersonal relationships is an imbalance in how much each member contributes.
 Perhaps your partner lacks initiative, slacks off, or doesn’t keep things as neat as you’d like.
-Maybe they don’t always listen to your opinions, recognize and appreciate your efforts, or support you as much as you’d like.
-Expectations begin to seem unrealistic, insignificant events are magnified out of proportion, and your motivation is dropping.
+Maybe the other person doesn’t communicate well; he or she doesn’t always listen to your opinions, appreciate your efforts, or support you as much as you’d like.
+Your motivation may be dropping if you feel that you give more than you receive.
+At this point you can take the initiative to remedy the situation, be resentful and start to hold back, or consider alternatives such as seeking wise counsel.

-This is a vital quality to have in both a marriage and the workplace.
+Commitment is a vital quality to have in any serious relationship.
 In a study by UCLA psychologists, 172 married couples were asked about their level of commitment.
 They found that “the couples in which both people were willing to make sacrifices… were significantly more likely to have lasting and happy marriages.”
 Taking your job seriously, as you would a marriage, is a great mindset to have when you’re employed.
-So while you find yourself struggling to accept the differences in interests and expectations; you rally yourself to make an effort and grow from it.
-Career-wise, it means you have make the effort to show up on time, live up to your employer’s standards, and find solutions to problems in the workplace.
-As professionals, we want to make sure we improve, and we can’t improve if we don’t learn from our mistakes.
-Ideally, one will reach a level of acceptance of all the quirks that come with the territory in order to find a mutually satisfying relationship or job security and engagement.
+So while you find yourself struggling to accept the differences in interests and expectations, you rally yourself to make an effort and grow from the experience.
+Career-wise, it means you show up on time, live up to your employer’s standards, and find solutions to problems in the workplace.
+Ideally, one will reach a level of acceptance of all the quirks that come with the territory in order to find a mutually satisfying marriage and career.

 7. For Better or for Worse

+Confronted with challenges, your partnership can either be a strength or an additional strain.
 According to Work It Daily, “We all make mistakes, even if they’re small ones.
 However, whether or not we decide to learn from them is what determines if our relationships – romantic or professional – continue to have a future.
 It’s easier to cling to the past or become hostile or even withdraw and avoid resolving issues.
 However, not learning from your mistakes not only shows that you’re not paying attention, but it also shows a lack of care for the job/relationship.”
-If both parties aren’t content and resentment builds up in the relationship, the chances for success are likely to be dismal.
-The same can be said when it comes to employment.
-If you start to cut corners and produce mediocre work, it might result with your employer asking for a divorce, so to speak.
+When you admit you’ve made a mistake and promise to not repeat it, it shows that you’re not afraid to take responsibility and that you want to improve.
+On the other hand, if you keep cutting corners and producing mediocre work, it might result in your employer asking for a divorce, so to speak.

 8. Together Till the End